carbon-language/carbon-lang/docs/design/lexical_conventions/README.md

     intervening whitespace, a real literal is never formed.
 Instead, the token will end no later than the next `.` character.
 For example, `tuple.1.2` is five tokens, `tuple` `.` `1` `.` `2`, not three tokens, `tuple` `.` `1.2`.
+    However, `tuple .
+1.2` is lexed as three tokens.